bigbagy/NLP-document-parsing-and-clustering/README.md

 currently support option 1, i.e. only cluster English files.
 More features could be added in future to support other options.

-Step 4, extract key words from text using POS

-tokenize plain text with NLP tokenizer, use word-tokens to filter out the key words ("proper nouns" NNP as key words)
+Step 4, tokenize plain text with NLP tokenizer, use word-tokens to filter out the key words ("proper nouns" NNP as key words)

-Step 5, stemming & lemmatization

-reduce word-space by normalizing proper-noun words to stem form, first stemming, then lemmatization
+Step 5, reduce word-space by normalizing proper-noun words to stem form, first stemming, then lemmatization

-Step 6, vectorize word space with tf-idf

-form overall corpus by combining file keywords, then vectorize word-space via tf-idf
+Step 6, form overall corpus by combining file keywords, then vectorize word-space via tf-idf

-Step 7, K-means clustering

-auto select optimum K value using elbow method, with a pre-set threshold on elbow gradient
+Step 7, auto select optimum K value using elbow method, with a pre-set threshold on elbow gradient

 apply K-Means clustering with optimum k and find category label for each file